|Title||Creating variables that are “plurality” measures|

 % ranking as good − % ranking as bad

 is sometimes helpful.
 In such summaries, omitting any neutral or middle category is common (but not essential).
 Clearly, such a measure gives the preponderance of two tails: if everybody improved, we get 100, and, if everybody got worse, we get −100.

 In political terms, an election could be imagined in which there are votes “for” and “against” from these two categories, and from that context, these measures may be described as plurality measures.
 (Is there a better general term, or any term that is standard in some field, for particular examples of such measures?)
-Whatever the terminology, such measures are discussed in Tukey (1977, 498–502), Zeisel (1985, 75–77), and Wilkinson (2005, 57–58), and Wexler, Shaffer, and Cotgreave (2017, 186–200).
+Whatever the terminology, such measures are discussed in Tukey (1977, 498–502), Zeisel (1985, 75–77), Wilkinson (2005, 57–58), and Wexler, Shaffer, and Cotgreave (2017, 186–200).

 Naturally, the percent formulation is not compulsory, and you could just as easily—in fact, a little more easily—work with proportions or fractions with results ranging from 1 to −1.
 In either case, using a difference is natural whenever thinking is in terms of the percent or proportion scale being used.
 Also, a ratio such as

 % ranking as good / % ranking as bad

 may be less desirable with small denominators.
 Either the result may be unstable, or, if the denominators are ever 0, it may be indeterminate.